Kernix13/markdown-cheatsheet/README.md

 ### Descriptions

-The following are HTML tags, **_NOT_** a part of markdown.
-But they do give you a nice indentation for visual variety.
+The following are HTML tags, **_NOT_** a part of markdown, but they do give you a nice indentation for visual variety.

 The text in the tags can only be styled with the HTML tags related to bold, italic, strikethrough, or _underline_.
 As you can see, I used the `ins`, `b`, `em`, and `s` tags in the example below: